 Motorized equipment and equipment used for mechanical transport is generally prohibited in all wilderness areas.

 This includes the use of motor vehicles, motorboats, motorized equipment, bicycles, hang gliders, wagons, carts, portage wheels, and the landing of aircraft including helicopters.

 Omnibus Public Land Management Act of 2009 - Public law 111-11 (3/30/2009) An act to designate certain land as components of the National Wilderness Preservation System, to authorize certain programs and activities in the Department of the Interior and the Department of Agriculture, and for other purposes.

-Be aware that once in the interior of this WSA, the area is remote and not close to adjacent ranches to the north and south.
+Be aware that once in the interior of this wilderness, the area is remote and not close to adjacent ranches to the north and south.
 Be prepared by having water and a first aid kit.
 Let others know of your trip plans.
 Don't count on having Cell phone coverage.
-A hiking stick would be a good friend to bring along.
+A hiking stick is recommended for uneven terrain and off-trail hiking.

 Want to Volunteer for Wilderness?

 Citizens who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.